JayeshD911/BookMyShow/README.md

 ## License

-This project is intended for learning, interview preparation, and portfolio demonstration.
+This project is intended for learning and portfolio demonstration.